rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/COMPATIBILITY.md

-# Supported & Compatible Devices & OSes
+# Supported & Compatible Software Combinations

 If you succeed or fail at implementing this OpenVPN solution on your device, please submit a Pull Request to this Repository with an update to the table below.